-People who realize they have seen a dark panther in Maine are understandably reluctant to expose themselves to suggestions that they have been hallucinating, not to mention outright ridicule.
-As Keel Kemper, the Maine biologist handling panther sightings, said to me around 2010, “We [the Department of Inland Fisheries and Wildlife] need to remain credible.”
+People who realize they have seen a dark panther in Maine are understandably reluctant to expose themselves to ridicule, not to mention suggestions that they have been hallucinating.
+As Keel Kemper, the Maine biologist then handling panther sightings, said to me around 2010, “We [the Department of Inland Fisheries and Wildlife] need to remain credible.”
 In the same vein, so do we outside the Department who also have livelihoods and families and professional licenses.

 I did see a black (or dark) one in 1974 — a long, sleek torpedo that zoomed from right to left across Interstate 95.
 It may have been 300-400 yards before me at first, as I closed on it at 70 mph, but since it was traversing not only a wide highway but the 50-yard open zone on each side, I had ample time to classify it.
 It ran neither as if attempting to escape notice, nor as if pursued, but as if pursuing something — it was broad daylight — but I did not see anything running before it.
 I am no kook, and as long as I have lived here, it was nearly 30 years from that sighting before I saw another panther in Maine.
 (I-95 north of Lincoln was a two-lane highway under construction in 1974.
 Traffic in both directions ran on what is now the southbound side.)